 Blooming Grove has adopted a handouts policy for each of their meetings.
 The policy is as follows:

-One exception would be if the document is unavailable by the previous Friday, and the document pertains to an item that is on the meeting agenda.
-In this case the document can be given to the town office staff member the night of the meeting, and he may distribute that document to the presiding body.”
+One exception would be if the document is unavailable by the preceding Monday at 9 AM, and the document pertains to an item that is on the meeting agenda.
+In this case the document can be given to the Town Clerk the night of the meeting, and he may distribute that document to the presiding body.

 Town Board Meetings

-The Town Board typically meets the second and fourth Wednesdays of every month.
-Meetings take place at 6:30 PM at the Town Hall, 1880 S. Stoughton Road, Madison, Wisconsin and are open to the public.
-The only exceptions are when closed sessions are required to deal with statutorily sensitive issues- like personnel matters and contract negotiations.
+The Town Board typically meets the second and fourth Wednesdays of every month (though there are exceptions).
+Meetings take place at 5:30 PM at the Town Hall, 1880 S. Stoughton Road, Madison, Wisconsin and are open to the public.
+The only exceptions are when closed sessions are required to deal with statutorily sensitive issues such as personnel matters and contract negotiations.